 This two-person game is a lot of fun for your dog.
 Each person should have some toys.
 Call your kid’s name.
 When she comes, give her a toy.
 Then have the other person call.
 Keep calling the dog back and forth.
 As the dog gets used to the game, move further away from each other or even into different rooms.

 Here’s hoping for sunny weather, but when rain falls, you can keep your dog entertained, exercised, and happy with these games.
-And don’t forget to pick up some Bobo’s Bites or Party Bites to celebrate!
+And don’t forget to pick up some My Perfect Pet Food to celebrate!